Ameobea/homepage/src/blog/speeding-up-webcola-with-webassembly.md

 The code makes sense; it sets the sign bit to 0 so that `-Infinity` is converted to `Infinity`, and then checks that the value is less than it and inverts the result with `xor 1`.

-However, in this particular situation, we know that `-Infinity` will never be produced for `ideal_distance` so we can avoid doing this check alltogether!
+However, in this particular situation, we know that `-Infinity` will never be produced for `ideal_distance` so we can avoid doing this check altogether!

 Changing the Rust code to this: